What is B2B Content Marketing?

 4. B2B content needs to be easy to share and promote.

 Business professionals are not going to waste their colleagues’ or clients’ time by sharing content with them that isn’t truly worthwhile.
 But they’re also much more likely to share something that really caught and then held their interest.
 Being informative is one thing – being informative and interesting is what prompts people to share.

 Making your B2B content easy to access and share is essential for getting the most out of it.
 By optimizing your content for search engines and social media, you can make sure that your target audience can find it and share it with their networks.

 To make your content easy to share, use social media buttons to encourage readers to share your content with their networks.
 Be sure to include clear and concise copy that encourages readers to share your content.
 You can also use social media widgets to showcase your latest content on your website or blog.

 5. B2B content should get to the point quickly.

-Once again, busy businesspeople = no time to waste.
-Even if a B2B piece is captivatingly written, if the reader can’t tell where it’s going after the first paragraph or two, he’ll abandon it as a waste of time.
-Getting to the point quickly doesn’t mean writing super short pieces or forgoing an interesting style – it simply means your stories and humor need to have a focus, a point, that’s clear from the get-go.
+Once again, busy business-people = no time to waste.
+Even if a B2B blog post is captivatingly written, if the reader can’t tell where it’s going after the first paragraph or two, he’ll abandon it as a waste of time.
+Getting to the point quickly doesn’t mean writing super short pieces of content or forgoing an interesting style – it simply means your stories and humor need to have a focus, a point, that’s clear from the get-go.

 Just as in our flip-flop example above, there’s a time and a place for everything.
 Appropriate humor?
 Yes.
 Off-color or outright silly humor?
 No. Concise stories that illustrate a point?
 Yes.
 Rambling tales that don’t really seem to go anywhere?
 No. Think of B2B content as content in an office environment, while B2C content is content relaxing at home.
 What’s appropriate in one place may not be in the other.